 So many projects, so much mismanagement.
 We can probably all think of projects that have “failed” – perhaps processes got worse rather than better, maybe they were canceled because of cost overruns, or perhaps software application was launched with fundamental errors.
 Even with project management software, projects often wind up taking longer (much longer) than planned and costing more than budgeted.

 How do you know when – and why – a project has failed?
 In many cases, the reason for failure is obvious.
 However, the definition of failure isn’t always clear: one project with a significant delay might be described as a failure; yet another, with a similar delay, might be seen as a stunning success.
 A project is considered a failure when it has not delivered what was required, in line with expectations.
 Therefore, in order to succeed, a project must deliver to cost, quality, and on-time; and it must deliver the benefits presented in the business case.

 The requirements for success are clear and absolute – right?
 Unfortunately, it’s not that simple.
 Because the second part of our definition of success is that the project must be delivered “in line with expectations.”
 If key stakeholders agreed that a project had to exceed its initial budget, the project may still be considered a success.
 Likewise, if a project delivered everything that was in the detailed project designs, it may still be considered a failure if it didn’t include vital elements that the key stakeholders needed.

 Reasons for Project Failure

 You have resources working on more than one project, with tight schedules, it only going to take one delay to affect your project.

-Solution: Choose a project manager whose skill set(s) match the project requirements.
-Argument with a contract PM if the skill set is not available internally.
+Solution: Choose a project manager whose skill set(s) matches the project requirements.
+Augment with a contract PM if the skill set is not available internally.